Disclaimer: As an Amazon Associate we earn from qualifying purchases at no additional costs to you.

-If you are convinced that there should be an improvement with motor power, go ahead and buy the one you like.
-But outside the laboratory and in circumstances of regular daily use, there hasn’t been much convincing evidence that one or the other is superior.
+If you are convinced motor power offers better value, go ahead and buy the one you like.
+But outside the laboratory and in circumstances of regular daily use, neither one or the other is superior.

-Another factor to keep in mind with an Oral B electric toothbrush comparison is to realize that cleaning efficiency also depends upon the kind of brush head being used.
-Some heads work better for certain users, and so the key is to find an ideal match rather than blindly select a more powerful motor or higher oscillation rate.
+There’s another factor to consider with an Oral B electric toothbrush comparison.
+Cleaning efficiency depends upon the kind of brush head.
+Some heads work better for certain users.
+The key is to find an ideal match, not blindly select a more powerful motor or higher oscillation rate.

 Can you save money with the right choice?

 The Oral B Pro 1000 is often cheaper, which probably has something to do with the fact that it is the best selling model from this manufacturer, far outstripping sales of other models.

 But the Oral B Pro 500 is by no means expensive, falling well within the budget of most potential buyers.

 Try to compute the overall cost of ownership that includes replacement brush heads and maintenance costs.
 Add them up over the typical 3 year lifetime of an electric toothbrush.
 When you do that you’ll see the difference between the Pro 1000 and Pro 500 are not significant.

 Also, waiting for special deals and discount sales can help you save money on either option.
 This is one more reason why it is smart to purchase your electric toothbrushes online.
 You can order at Amazon or one of the other online retail outlets.